 Little Snitch is privacy/firewall software for the Mac from Objective Development Software GmbH that monitors network activity and gives you control and visibility for data leaving your computer via network connections.
 Features include connection alerts with flexible blocking of outgoing traffic, including on-the-fly control, rules-based configuration (with several aids) and configuration profiles (e.g. for different locations or networks); DNS name based traffic filtering; network monitoring displays and snapshots (with details about traffic, history, hostnames, ports, geographic locations, etc., plus packet capture in PCAP format); an inbound firewall; a “research assistant” database to help identify networks and activities; and much more.

-Little Snitch 4.4.3 is priced at $45 for OS X 10.11 and up.
+Little Snitch 4.5 is priced at $45 for OS X 10.11 and up.
 A demo mode functions for three hours at a time, for 30 days.
 (Little Snitch legacy versions support Mac OS X 10.2 and up.)
 The most recent release “brings new features and improvements requested by users, after a few months of focussing on compatibility with macOS Catalina.”
 (Install the current version before updating to Catalina.)

 Hands Off is a Mac security app from One Periodic Inc. that controls access to your network and storage devices by applications to help prevent programs from “phoning home”, stealing sensitive information, or installing malware on your computer.
 Hands Off monitors applications and uses notifications and configuration rules to control what they can access.
 You can choose among default presets for ease of use or more detailed configuration options.
 Rules can be applied to a single user or globally to the whole system, and you can make them temporary (until the application quits) or persistent.
 (See Hands Off basics for more information).